booz-allen-epa-agile-rfi/epa-rfi/README.md

 - **A Culture of Innovation** - Booz Allen's dedication to creating a culture of innovation resulted in the Strategic Innovation Group (SIG), a 1,800 team whose mission it is to ensure there is focus on agile, digital, next gen analytics and cyber security for all modern solutions.

 - **Cross-functional agile skilled staff with reach back to domain SME** – Booz Allen was able to quickly assemble a highly-skilled, cross-functional team for this effort.
-Booz Allen has deep knowledge of federal agencies missions and a staff deeply familiar with the EPA.
+Booz Allen has deep knowledge of federal agencies missions and a staff embedded with the EPA OEI.

 ### Digital Services Playbook